pingcap/docs-dm/en/maintain-dm-using-tiup.md

 4D5kNr  2020-08-13T05:36:10Z  tiup dm deploy -p prod-cluster v2.0.0 ./examples/dm/minimal.yaml
 ```

 The first column is `audit-id`.
-To view the execution log of a certain command, pass the `audit-id` of a command as the flag as follows:
+To view the execution log of a certain command, pass the `audit-id` argument as follows:

 {{< copyable "shell-regular" >}}